The Light Route of Chartres In Lights

 To preserve a high-quality and modern event, the scenographies are partly renewed every year.
 These new items are unveiled to the public in preview during the Festival of Light in September.

-This year, two new scenographies await you:
+This year, four new original scenographies await you:

 But the other sites will also amaze you: